 Three people were rescued from a suicide attempt in the past two days in Bayda, a local hospital reported on Monday, as mysterious phenomenon of suicide incidents are sweeping the east part of the country.

-One of them is of a student of human medicine in Omar Al-Mukhtar University, while two other cases were of a 16 and 15 year old teenagers who made an attempt to hang themselves, as reported by Al-Thawra Central Hospital.
+One of them is of a student of human medicine in Omar Al-Mukhtar University, while two other cases were of 16 and 15 year old teenagers who made an attempt to hang themselves, as reported by Al-Thawra Central Hospital.

 More than a dozen suicides were reported in less than a month.
 An estimate of seven attempts of suicides were also reported since late March, four of them were lucky to be saved.